basic4gl-guy/basic4gl/readme.md

 It's basically a raw dump from my HDD.
 I'm pretty sure there are absolute paths to where things are on my PC in various project files/makefiles so it needs a bit of work to get building.

+Released under the New BSD license (see license.txt)

 Compilers
 ---------